 Whether you support regulations for clean water, have reservations about construction as it affects the environment, or have concerns about fishing at national, state, or local levels, it is important to make an effort to have your voice heard.
 It is up to you whether that means calling or sending a well-written letter to your local politician’s office or signing a petition.

 To say that watersheds are important would be an understatement.
 Why are watersheds important?
 To put it simply, they are required to support life for plants, animals, and humans.
 Watersheds provide drinking water, protect oceans, mitigate flooding, and support the economy–and those are just several of the amazing purposes that watersheds serve.

 Your time is a precious gift that you can give at no cost to help the environment!
 Whenever you’re at the beach, you can do your part by leaving only footprints, as the saying goes.
-Take your trash with you and if you happen to see any trash that isn’t yours, pick it up and dispose of it properly.
+Take your trash with you when you leave and if you happen to see any trash that isn’t yours, please pick it up and dispose of it properly.

 By living sustainably you can reduce your carbon footprint and help reverse the effects of global warming.
 Small, everyday choices like recycling or using reusable bags instead of plastic ones might not seem like much, but changes to your daily life can have a huge impact on the environment.

-According to NOAA’s Marine Debris Program, plastic litter and other debris that makes its way into the ocean can have devastating effects on coral reefs.
+According to NOAA’s Marine Debris Program, plastic litter and other debris that make their way into the ocean can have devastating effects on coral reefs.
 Not only do these plastics damage the reefs by falling on them and getting stuck inside the coral, they can also carry invasive species that can travel hundreds of miles and harm local ecosystems.

 We must act now to reverse the effects of damaged and dying coral.
 If we all do our part, we can save our reefs!